MenaceHecker/DealRadar/README.txt

 # DealRadar – Serverless Scraping + Alert System

-DealRadar is a fully serverless system designed to scrape websites, detect changes, and send real-time alerts based on defined conditions.
+DealRadar is a fully serverless system designed to scrape websites, detect changes, and send real-time alerts based on defined conditions (Currently trying to scrape the big ones like Amazon and Walmart).
 Built on AWS services including Lambda, EventBridge, DynamoDB, and SNS.

 ## 🚀 Architecture Overview